On the semicontinuity problem of fibers and global $F$-regularity: Characterization of globally -regular varieties

-In particular, if the composed sheaf map above splits for some $e$, then the splitting is still obtained for all $e' \ge e$.
-A projective variety $X$ is \textit{Frobenius-split} \cite{MeRam} if $\mathscr{O}_{X} \to (F_{X})_*\mathscr{O}_{X}$ splits as a map of $\mathscr{O}_{X}$-modules.
-This is equivalent to require that $X$ admits a section ring which is $F$-pure for some ample divisor on $X$.
+In particular, if the above composed sheaf map splits for some $e>0$, then it also splits for all $e' \ge e$.
+A projective variety $X$ is \textit{Frobenius-split} \cite{MeRam}, if $\mathscr{O}_{X} \to (F_{X})_*\mathscr{O}_{X}$ splits as a map of $\mathscr{O}_{X}$-modules.
+This is equivalent to requiring that $X$ admits a section ring which is $F$-pure for some ample divisor on $X$.
 Clearly, globally $F$-regular varieties are Frobenius-split.
-As is the case with global $F$-regularity, if the section ring for some ample divisor is $F$-pure, then the section ring for any ample divisor is also $F$-pure (\cite{Smith}, Proposition 3.1).
+Moreover, if the section ring for some ample divisor is $F$-pure, then the section ring for any ample divisor is also $F$-pure \cite[Proposition 3.1]{Smith}.

 Now let $f:X \to S$ be a morphism of $\mathbb{F}_{p}$-schemes.
 Then there is the following natural commutative diagram:

 in which the right square is cartesian and we define the $e$-th \textit{relative Frobenius morphism} $F^{e}_{X/S}:X \to X^{(e)}$ for $X^{(e)}:=X \times_{S,F^e_S} S$.